JKSOFTEdu/rpbee_nrf52/README.md

  4. Create a folder named ```hardware/JKSOFTEdu```, if it does not exist, and change directories to it
  5. Clone this repo: `git clone git@github.com:JKSOFTEdu/rpbee_nrf52.git`
  6. Restart the Arduino IDE
- 7. Once the BSP is installed, select 'Adafruit Bluefruit nRF52 Feather' from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.
+ 7. Once the BSP is installed, select 'JKSOFTEdu RPBee nRF52' from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.

 ### Third Party Tools